zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/cluster_api/capi_azure/capi_mssql_ha/_index.md

 ### SQL MI Pods Replicas

+> **Note: As mentioned under the ["Known Issues"](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_data/cluster_api/capi_azure/arm_template/mssql_mi/#known-issues) in the bootstrap Jumpstart scenario, Webhook pods error state can be safely ignored and do not impact the functionality of Azure Arc-enabled data services and the Jumpstart automation.**

 Three SQL pods replicas will be deployed to assemble the availability group.
 These can be seen using the _`kubectl get pods -n <deployment namespace> -o wide`_ command, for example, _`kubectl get pods -n arc -o wide`_.

 ![SQL pods](./01.png)